Resources · Meeting Types

 A community meeting room with the front door propped open and chairs arranged for an open A.A. meeting

 An open A.A. meeting is a gathering of Alcoholics Anonymous that welcomes anyone interested in the program, whether or not they have a drinking problem themselves.
 Unlike closed meetings, which are reserved for people who have a desire to stop drinking, open meetings serve an educational purpose and bridge the program to the rest of the world.
+The content and format are the same as a closed meeting; the only difference is the door policy.

-Who can attend
+Who can attend an open AA meeting?

 Family and friends